christinereyes/liferay-docs/discover/commerce/articles/05-shipping-methods/04-restrictions.markdown

     to each country for which you want to permit shipping by this method.
 Click *Add*.

-These restrictions apply to all shipping options that method, but not to options of any other method.
+These restrictions apply to all shipping options of that method, but not to options of any other method.

 To permit shipping to all countries, it is not necessary to list each one